Kerry Fraser: Career

 Fraser joined the National Hockey League Officials Association on September 1, 1973, and officiated his first game in the 1980–81 season.
 Beginning in the 1994–95 season, he wore uniform number 2.
 He would continue to wear this number until his retirement from officiating.
 He was also one of the last three NHL officials covered by the grandfather clause that allowed him to go without a helmet, thus allowing his signature bouffant hairstyle to be seen.

-In 1993, Fraser did not give Wayne Gretzky a five minute major for a high stick on the Maple Leafs' Doug Gilmour in game 6 of the Campbell Conference Final.
+In 1993, Fraser did not give Wayne Gretzky a penalty for a high stick on the Maple Leafs' Doug Gilmour in game 6 of the Campbell Conference Final.
 With Gilmour off the ice getting stitches for the resulting wound, Gretzky scored the game winning goal and the Kings won game 7.

 Fraser officiated at the 1996 World Cup of Hockey and the 1998 Winter Olympics in Nagano, Japan, which was the first Olympic tournament to feature NHL participation.

 Fraser missed the beginning of the 2006–07 season while recovering from an incident in September 2006.
 He was helping his daughter move and was carrying a television down the steps when he lost his footing; his big toe was shattered.
 Before returning to referee NHL games, Fraser officiated some AHL games alongside his son, Ryan.
 In November 2006, TSN's James Duthie, along with Kerry Fraser, created a short mock interview/documentary claiming that Fraser missed the start of the season because he was afraid that wearing a helmet would mess up his hair.
 Fraser's first game back with the NHL was a game between the Tampa Bay Lightning and Boston Bruins on November 30, 2006.
 Fraser has the odd rarity of calling games in Atlanta for both the Atlanta Flames and the Atlanta Thrashers, in the OMNI and Philips Arena.

 Fraser retired from officiating after the NHL's 2009–10 season, working his last game on April 11, 2010, in Philadelphia as the Philadelphia Flyers hosted the New York Rangers at the Wachovia Center, which is the closest NHL arena to his residence in New Jersey.
 Also during the season, he worked a number of important games as the league's most senior referee, including the 2010 Winter Classic.
+He followed retirement by releasing an autobiography, The Final Call: Hockey Stories from a Legend in Stripes.